Growing trust helps flurry of Sino-German deals

 The traditional nervousness, however, seems to be ebbing.
 These days an auction process is barely considered complete without at least one Chinese bidder, German bankers say.
 That can help to keep bids high, as Chinese buyers are often well-funded and have their own particular valuation criteria.

-Syngenta’s advisers were Dyalco - the one-man business of former Goldman Sachs (GS.N) M&A head Gordon Dyal, alongside JP Morgan (JPM.N), Goldman Sachs and UBS UBSG.VX.
+Syngenta’s advisers were Dyalco - the one-man business of former Goldman Sachs M&A head Gordon Dyal, alongside JP Morgan, Goldman Sachs and UBS.

 Outbound Chinese M&A topped $100 billion for the first time last year, with Europe the biggest target region outside Asia.
 And Germany is seen as especially attractive for its technology, encouragement of foreign investment and business environment.

-“There are several factors which tilt things towards Germany,” said Mikko Huotari, head of the foreign relations program at MERICS, a Berlin-based think tank focused on China.
+“There are several factors which tilt things towards Germany,” said Mikko Huotari, head of the foreign relations programme at MERICS, a Berlin-based think tank focused on China.

 “We are seeing a new wave of Chinese capital entering Europe, and in particular Germany.”

-In the past month, ChemChina has agreed to buy German industrial machinery maker KraussMaffei for $1 billion, Beijing Enterprises Holdings (0392.HK) to buy Germany’s Energy from Waste for 1.44 billion euros ($1.62 billion) and Chengdu Techcent Environment Co (300362.SZ) to buy Bilfinger’s (GBFG.DE) water treatment unit for 200 million euros.
+In the past month, ChemChina has agreed to buy German industrial machinery maker KraussMaffei for $1 billion, Beijing Enterprises Holdings to buy Germany’s Energy from Waste for 1.44 billion euros ($1.62 billion) and Chengdu Techcent Environment Co to buy Bilfinger’s water treatment unit for 200 million euros.

 Those deals will be dwarfed by ChemChina’s planned acquisition of Syngenta, which will be its biggest buy so far in the German-speaking world provided a U.S. review finds no threat to national security.